ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 **DEADLINE FOR APPLICATION**:

 - **Workshop**:
-  - early registration: **20th April, 2017**
+  - early registration: **19th May, 2017**
-  - late registration for abstract's submission: **15th May, 2017**
+  - late registration for abstract's submission: **31st May, 2017**
   - late registration: **9th June, 2017**
 - **Summer School**
-  - early registration: **20th April, 2017**
+  - early registration: **19th May, 2017**
-  - late registration if you want to secure a room at the Una Hotel Regina: **30th April, 2017**
+  - late registration: **9th June, 2017**

-  - late registration if you don't need a room at the Una Hotel Regina: **19th May, 2017**
+**If you want to secure a room at the Una Hotel Regina, we recommend you to either make a hotel reservation or register to the School by May the 5th.**

 [Abstract submission for oral and poster presentation at the workshop](../../../miscellaneous/metagenomics-bari-2017-abstract-submission.html)